terciogarcia/crypto-currency-explorer/README.md

-yarn start // run the app for development on port 3000 yarn build // builds app for production yarn test // run tests
+yarn start // run the app for development on port 3000 yarn build // builds app for production yarn test // run tests yarn eject // eject project from create-react-app yarn lint // check for lint errors yarn lint:fix // check for lint errors and automatically fix them when possiy
 ```